mozilla/data-docs/datasets/streaming/error_aggregates/reference.md

 ## Scheduling

-The `error_aggregates` job is run continously, using the spark streaming infrastructure
+The `error_aggregates` job is run continuously, using the Spark Streaming infrastructure

 ## Schema